Shathel Taqa

-Shathel Taqa, (in Arabic:شاذل طاقة 28 April 1929 – 20 October 1974), an Iraqi poet, diplomat and politician.
-He is one of the pioneer founders of the School of Modern Arabic Poetry, which emerged in Iraq in the late 1940s and early 1950s.
+Shathel Taqa, (in Arabic:شاذل طاقة 28 April 1929 – 20 October 1974), or Shadhil Taqa, is an Iraqi poet, diplomat, and politician.
+He is one of the founders, together with Badr Shakir al-Sayyab, Nazik al-Malaika and others, of the free verse movement in modern Arabic poetry, which emerged in Iraq in the late 1940s and early 1950s.

 Early years

 Taqa was born in the Iraqi city of Mosul, Nineveh, where he completed his school studies.
 In 1947, he pursued his studies in Baghdad to major in Arabic literature.
 In 1950 he graduated from the Higher Teachers College (later on called college of education) Baghdad University.
 While working as a high school teacher after graduation, he actively wrote articles in the local press, most of which were political that caused him troubles with the authorities.
 Taqa started composing poems early while he was just a high school student.
 His poems used to appear in the local press of Mosul in late 1940s.